BSkyB/colonel/README.md

 # The Colonel

-Git backed content storage library for ruby.
+Versioned content storage library for ruby.

-The Colonel is essentially a NoSQL database which supports versioned structured content storage with a publishing workflow (currently draft (master) -> published) and automatic indexing for querying and search (full-text).
+The Colonel is a versioned document storage library, publishing workflow support and and automatic indexing for querying and search (full-text).
+It is meant to serve as a backend for applications that store user editable documents in a multi-user environment.
+(These are usually called Content Management Systems, but the term is too general to just throw around).

+Internally, The Colonel uses git for storage and Elasticsearch for search and querying.
+By default it saves to disk, but it also supports alternative backends.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'colonel', git: 'git://github.com/bskyb-commerce/colonel.git
+    gem 'colonel', git: 'git://github.com/bskyb-commerce/colonel.git, tag: `[version_you_want]`

 And then execute: